-The School of Nursing, Midwifery and Paramedicine works closely with health partners to provide students with professionally relevant work integrated learning experiences for clinical courses.
+The School of Health works closely with health partners to provide students with professionally relevant work integrated learning experiences for clinical courses.
 Placements can be from Fraser Coast to Brisbane in public and private facilities depending on availability.
 There are limited opportunities for students interested in regional or remote placements.
 Students are responsible for all parking, travel and associated costs.
 Scholarships are often available.

 The University of the Sunshine Coast uses three models of supervising for clinical courses.
 These differ according to the placement and are also dependent on the contractual arrangement with the placement providers.
 Some placements use a Clinical Facilitator and a RN/RM Buddy and some use Preceptors.

 Midwifery students will be allocated to a Primary Maternity Unit (PMU) for their placements, ideally for the whole of the program.
 However, it is acknowledged that there may be occasions when allocation to another facility will be required.

 The main PMU’s we have secured are:

 - The Buderim Private Hospital in partnership with a tertiary public facility e.g. RBWH Maternity

 For additional information, please access this information here.